A Natural Place to Grow

 - Ski downhill, snowboard or snow tube at Mount Pakenham Ski Resort

-- Take a photo to remember at the five-span bridge
+- Take a photo to remember at the five-span stone bridge in Pakenham

 - Hear the birds chirping on the grounds of the glorious St. Peter’s Celestine Church

 - Treat your sweet tooth at Penny’s Fudge Factory and Scoops Ice Cream